thedges/PS2MapComponents/README.md

 # Installation
 1. Install this repo to your target demo org using the below link.
-2. For PS2RecordLocator component, assign the "PS2RecordLocator" perm set to the user(s) that will use this component.
+2. For PS2RecordLocator component...
+   * Assign the "PS2RecordLocator" perm set to the user(s) that will use this component.
    * Edit a page and find the "PS2 Record Locator" component in the custom LWC component list and drop on your page.

 <a href="https://githubsfdeploy.herokuapp.com?owner=thedges&repo=PS2MapComponents&ref=main">